maryyyyna/ADM-HW2-Group14/README.md

 ### 1. `main.ipynb`

 #### A Jupyter notebook that contains all our answers and scripts relative to the theoretical questions (from RQ1 to AQ1).

 ### 2. `CommandLine.sh`

 #### A bash shell script file contains the prepared script to answer to the command line question.

+## Work description
+The goal of the Homework is to learn how to work on large dataframe, using the main libraries for data manipulation and making considerations on the results obtained.

 ## Principal packages used
 * Pandas;